-2023 - 2028 Capital Plan Priorities
+2024 - 2029 Capital Plan Priorities

-The 2023-2028 Capital Plan places high priority on projects that are consistent with the county's current Development Guide.
+The 2024-2029 Capital Plan places high priority on projects that are consistent with the county's current Development Guide, "Plan Onondaga".
 Most of our investments will be in the areas of infrastructure maintenance, environmental protection, and operational efficiency.
-Wastewater treatment projects account for 62.6% of the Capital Program.
-Mandated projects drive 25% of the proposed projects in this plan.
+Wastewater treatment projects account for 55.4% of the Capital Program.
+Mandated projects drive 28% of the proposed projects in this plan.

 New wastewater treatment facilities and technologies will result in improved water quality in Onondaga Lake and the Seneca River system.
-The lake cleanup has spurred robust private and public investment around and in close proximity to Onondaga Lake.
+The lake cleanup has spurred robust private and public investment around and near Onondaga Lake.
 St Joseph's Health Amphitheater at Lakeview, the county's Loop the Lake Trail, the multi-million-dollar NBT stadium renovations, and continued private redevelopment in the Inner Harbor area take advantage of the Lake's improved water quality while offering greater recreational opportunities for our residents and attracting more visitors to Onondaga County.

-The highway program includes 10 capital construction projects through 2028 in various locations throughout the urban and suburban parts of the county.
+The highway program includes 10 capital construction projects through 2029 in various locations throughout the urban and suburban parts of the county.
 Some of these projects represent reconstruction projects to address major rehabilitation of facilities, roads, bridges as well as drainage and shoulders, which will enhance safety.